kvietmeier/vagrant/virtualbox/ClearLinux/README.md

 ## Intel Clear Linux Environment
-I have created a basic Vagrantfile and shell provisioning scripts to spin up a Clear Linux instance with Docker and Clear Containmers installed and enabled.
+I have created a basic Vagrantfile and shell provisioning scripts to spin up a Clear Linux instance with Docker and Clear Containers installed and enabled.

 You will need the Clear Linux Vagrant plugin: